Children & Parenting

 The ICL must investigate the matter and present to the court an independent perspective about which arrangements are in the best interests of the child.

-Depending on the age and maturity of the children, the ICL usually meets the child to gain some insight into the child.
+The ICL has an obligation to speak with the child unless the child is under the age of 5 years, the child does not want to meet with the ICL or express their views or there are exceptional circumstance.
 If the ICL meets with the child, they may explain their role in the proceedings and the court process in terms that the child is able to understand.
 The ICL often speaks to the child’s counsellors, school teachers and school principals to see how the child is progressing and contacts medical practitioners.

 The ICL usually arranges a “family report”.
 A family report is prepared by an experienced Court Child Expert or Family Consultant who is normally a psychologist or a social worker.
 The family report writer sees the parents, the children and sometimes other family members.
 The family report makes recommendations regarding what arrangements will best meet the child’s future care, welfare and developmental needs.
 The court and the ICL are guided by these recommendations.